Antoine Alphonse Chassepot

-Antoine Alphonse Chassepot (1833–1905) was a French inventor and gunsmith.
+Antoine Alphonse Chassepot (/fr/; 1833–1905) was a French inventor and gunsmith.
 Born in 1833 in the town of Mutzig in Alsace, he is best known for inventing the breech-loading, center-fire needle gun rifle named after him: the Chassepot.
 Officially known as the Fusil modèle 1866, the rifle was adopted by the French army in 1866, for which Chassepot received the Cross of the Légion d'honneur and a gratuity of 30,000 francs.